gesmith/consulting-project-estimator/README.md

-# Palantir
+# Consulting-Project-Estimator
-Palantir aims to be a small and simple app to aid you in creating software development project estimates.
+This project aims to be a small and simple app to aid you in creating software development project estimates.
 You assign a complexity value to a task, and Palantir will handle assigning the estimated time/iterations, as well as exporting the final estimate.

 Palantir is a cross-platform desktop and web app developed using web technologies, [Ember](http://emberjs.com/) and [Electron](http://electron.atom.io/).